-Personal property includes all tangible property that is not associated with land.
+Personal property includes all tangible property that is not associated with the land.
 It includes all vehicles, furniture, and all items that people keep in their homes.
 At trial, the court may divide such items if the court finds that they were acquired and paid for during the marriage.
 Parties rarely dispute the division of small items such as clothes and dishes.
 However, they often dispute more expensive items such as vehicles and jewelry.

 At trial, when dividing marital property, the court will usually not transfer title to the property.
-Therefore, each spouse will likely keep all property to which they have title.
+Therefore, each spouse will likely keep all property to which they have a title.
 The property that is titled jointly will usually be ordered to be sold and the proceeds divided.
 The court then must make the total division “fair”.
-To to so, the court may grant a “monetary award.”
+To so, the court may grant a “monetary award.”
 A monetary award is a payment of money that the court orders one party to make to the other in order to adjust the amount of marital property that each party has and to make the total division fair.

 In the course of determining the amount of a monetary award, the court must consider numerous factors.
 Such factors include:

 - The contributions of each party to the well-being of the family.

 - The value of all property interests of each party.

 - The circumstances that contributed to the estrangement of the parties.

 - The physical and mental condition of each party.